Google Avoids Breakup in Antitrust Case as AI Emerges as Potential Competitor

 Google Escapes Breakup in Landmark Antitrust Ruling

-In a significant turn of events, Google has avoided being dismantled in a high-profile antitrust case, with the emergence of artificial intelligence (AI) playing a crucial role in the decision
+In a significant turn of events, Google has avoided being dismantled following a US court battle, with the rise of artificial intelligence (AI) playing a crucial role in the decision

 1